Worried About Turnitin Percentage?

 If direct quotes are surrounded by double quotation marks (“...”) and the author is acknowledged, generally, Turnitin will ignore this text.
 However, some Harvard referencing styles use single quotation marks (‘...’).
 Turnitin recognises these as text matches rather than quotations.

-Unfortunately, we do not support multiple submissions to Turnitin.
-You are welcome to use an online alternative to check the originality of your work.
-A popular one is Grammarly (please follow the link below):
+Unfortunately, we do not support multiple submissions to Turnitin on the Academic Forum.
+Students are welcome to use online alternatives to check the originality of their work.

-Click here to go to the Grammarly Plagiarism Checker website
+A popular one is Grammarly: Click here to go to the Grammarly Plagiarism Checker website

 Was this article helpful?